Gary Gilmore: Representation in the media

 Welsh playwright Dic Edwards dramatised Gilmore's life in his 1995 play Utah Blue.

-Other references

-Many musicians have explored the Gilmore case.
-In 1977, the Adverts had a top 20 hit in the UK with the song "Gary Gilmore's Eyes".
-The lyrics describe an eye donor recipient realizing his new eyes came from the executed murderer.
-The song was later covered by German punk rock band Die Toten Hosen and a country version of the song was recorded by Dean Schlabowske.
-In 1978, Los Angeles punk band the Deadbeatz released a song called "Let's Shoot Maria" which featured the chorus, "Gonna finish off what Gary Gilmore started."
-In 1977, New York City experimental punk band Chain Gang released the song "Gary Gilmore and the Island of Dr. Moreau" as the B-side to their single "Son of Sam" about David Berkowitz.
-The Police's song "Bring on the Night", from their 1979 album Reggatta de Blanc, speculated on Gary Gilmore's possible feelings on the evening before the execution took place.
-In 1980, the Judy's released the song "How's Gary?" on their album Wonderful World of Appliances.
-The song presumably asks Gary Gilmore's mother what's wrong with him, saying that he never comes out to play anymore.
-The song also inquires about the holes in his vest and why he is wearing a blindfold.

 Several playwrights have integrated the Gilmore story into their work in one way or another.
 The Oakland-based performance artist Monte Cazazza sent out photos of himself in an electric chair on the day of the execution.
 One of these was mistakenly printed in a Hong Kong newspaper as the real execution.
 Cazazza was also photographed alongside COUM Transmissions/Throbbing Gristle members Genesis P-Orridge and Cosey Fanni Tutti for the "Gary Gilmore Memorial Society" postcard, in which the three artists posed blindfolded and tied to chairs with loaded guns pointed at them to depict Gilmore's execution.
 In Christopher Durang's play Beyond Therapy (1983), the character Bruce claims that he "wanted to see Gary Gilmore executed on television."